There is growing awareness on responsible sourcing and product supply chains relating to minerals and products across the globe.

 Our analysis gives a general overview of the ESG issues that the steel industry faces today, in a format that promotes further investigation, prioritisation and, ultimately, mitigation of adverse impacts in supply chains, in accordance with the OECD approach.

-This insight is applicable for all worldsteel members, at any stage in their responsible sourcing journey, and promotes dialogue on collective routes forward for the membership overall.
+•This insight is applicable for all worldsteel members, at any stage in their responsible sourcing journey.

 The world map below assesses the level of risk with regard to responsible sourcing by country.
 The results are based on the ranking for each of the criteria analysed in the report.